vibhavsinha/code2pdf/README.md

 - Intelligent sorting based on dependencies
 - Support more languages
 - Support line-wrapping.
 Currently, adding `whitespace: pre-wrap` breaks sequence
-- Allow more CLI options such as scale factor and pdf format

 ## License